osiell/oerplib/doc/source/index.rst

 License
 -------

-This software is made available under the LGPLv3 license.
+This software is made available under the `LGPL v3` license.

 Bugs or suggestions
 -------------------